oméga 3 bienfaits santé

 Omega 3 dietary supplement

-Eating fish or cod-liver oil is not a habit for some people, so consuming food supplements is a must. food supplements omega-3 supplements are a serious alternative.
+Eating fish or cod-liver oil is not a habit for some people, so consuming food supplements is a must. food supplements omega 3 supplements is a serious alternative.

 Capsules containing omega-3-enriched fish oils make it easier to consume these essential fatty acids.

-As a complement to a varied and balanced diet, the Omega 3 supplement from the ABBGen is ideal.
-This supplement, based on Wild Alaskan Pollock oil, provides 2 capsules daily, 600mg EPA, 400mg DHA.
+As a complement to a varied and balanced diet, the Omega 3 from Exelis is ideal.
+This supplement, based on Wild Alaskan Pollock oil, provides 2 capsules a day, 600mg EPA, 400mg DHA.

-It therefore more than meets our daily requirements for the eicosapentaenoic and docosahexaenoic acids so important to our bodies.
+It thus more than satisfies the daily requirements for eicosapentaenoic and docosahexaenoic acids, so important to our bodies.

 Back to blog